helixedra/next-sales-management-app/README.md

 ## Configuration

-To enable image optimization for your custom image bucket, update the `next.config.js` file in the project root with the following configuration:
+To enable images for your custom image bucket, update the `next.config.js` file in the project root with the following configuration:

 ```javascript
     images: {